jverwaer/RootHairML/README.md

 ## Tutorial

 This tutorial guides you throuhg the main use cases of the `RootHairML` package.
+It will generate sample data and the most convenient folder structure for performing an analysis.

+:sparkles: the tutorial should run fine in Google Colab (first pip-install on Colab)

 ### Step 0: imports